dfurtado/pyterrier/README.md

-# Pyterrier: The web framework for dog lovers! :dog: :dog: :dog:
+# PyTerrier: The web framework for dog lovers! :dog: :dog: :dog:

 Why do we need another framework you may ask?
 Well, why not? :goberserk:

 The python community is blessed with really nice and well designed web frameworks like Django, Flask, Turbo Gears, Pyramid and other.
 However, I've been in situations that Django was too overkill and Flask was too simplistic, I wanted something simple and scalable and that's why I went on the adventure to develop the Pyterrier.